PoulinConsulting/assignment-operator/assignment-operator.md

 Here is the complete grammar for the [assignment statement](https://docs.python.org/2.7/reference/simple_stmts.html#assignment-statements).
+It looks complicated because Python allows many different forms of assignment.

 ---
 An ***assignment statement*** consists of